 Follow the suggested trail to see the best of Crickley’s wildlife, archaeology and views.
 Most of this suggested trail is accessible by all-terrain pushchairs, wheelchairs and the available-for-hire tramper/mobility scooter.
 For more information on using the for-hire tramper service, please get in touch by emailing us at email@example.com or by calling us on 01452 383333.

 The map of the trail can be found below or in our Visitor Hub.
 But please do ask the café or reserve team for top tips or directions if needed.

 Open daily, during café opening hours, the Visitor Hub (part funded by Grundon Waste Management and the European Agricultural Fund for Rural Development) is the perfect starting point for exploring Crickley Hill.

 The large information panels provide an overview of Crickley Hill’s wildlife and archaeology as well as an introduction to how we work together with the National Trust as custodians of this delicate, much-loved and well-used site.

-The Visitor Hub is also home to a large map, detailing the Crickley Hill walk, and several seasonal displays.
+The Visitor Hub is also home to a large map, detailing the Crickley Hill walk,.

 The Visitor Hub can be found next to the café and close to the upper car park and blue badge parking area.
 The Hub has both ramp and stair access.